ffxx68/Sharp_LittleC_Compiler/README.md

 With the script loaded, the `key()` function can be used to send key strokes from the console directly to the emulated device keyboard.

+Or, `keyfile()`, which is going to send keystrokes to the device from an input file.

 For example, the below is the way to enter some of the instructions seen before (note how "#" is a shortcut to toggle BASIC mode):